-Like many other A/E/C firms, you may feel like your marketing strategy needs a refresh.
+Do you feel like your marketing strategy needs a refresh?
 Maybe you notice that your firm’s marketing strategy continues to support clients you’ve worked with in the past, but the firm struggles marketing to prospective leads.
 The internet has changed drastically over the past few years.
 Firms can no longer get by with passively engaging with clients.
 Today, regular online interactions are vital to any business’ success.
 In this article we will highlight ways your firm can actively engage with current clients and generate new leads.

 Spoiler Alert!
 To get new business you will have to brag about yourself.
 Here’s how to do that tactfully to attract quality leads and support business development.